 The confidence interval mean from a population that follows a normal distribution when the standard deviation is unknown is given by

-An online grocery store is interested in estimating the basket size of its customer orders so that it can optimize the size of crates used for delivering the grocery items.
-For a sample size of 70 customers, the basket size was estimated as 24 and the standard deviation estimated from its sample was 3.8.
+An online grocery store is interested in estimating the basket size of its customer orders to optimize the size of crates used for delivering the grocery items.
+For a sample size of 70 customers, the basket size was 24, and the standard deviation estimated from its sample was 3.8.
 Calculate the 95% confidence interval for the basket size of the customer order.

 degress of freedom is (n-1) = 69

 The T-value can be found using the T table or the TINV function in SAS.

 Using the T- table, you have to look at the intersection of degrees of freedom for the corresponding Confidence Level.

 Since the degrees of freedom 69 is not available, we have to look for the closest value of 69, which is 60, and the corresponding T value is 2.000.

 The confidence, interval for the size of basket is given by

 Thus, the 95% confidence interval for the size of the basket is (23.09,24.91)

 Calculating Confidence Interval in SAS

 We can use the PROC MEANS procedure with the CLM option in SAS to find the Lower and Upper Confidence limit.